MicrosoftDocs/customer-insights/ci-docs/data/calculated-measures.md

 # Use calculated measures in Dataverse-based applications

-Dynamics 365 Customer Insights lets you create highly personalized experiences for your customers by using the unified profile of your customers in journeys.
-You can further augment these experiences with [customer measures](measures.md) to tailor journeys, deliver personalized offers, and content based on loyalty points, lifetime value, and other calculated measure.
+Dynamics 365 Customer Insights lets you create highly personalized experiences for your customers by [using the unified profile of your customers in journeys](marketing-get-started.md).
+You can further augment these experiences with [customer measures](measures.md) to tailor journeys, deliver personalized offers, and content based on loyalty points, lifetime value, and other calculated measures.
 Further, you can use simple measures in Power Apps built on top of Microsoft Dataverse.

 ## Create a calculated measure table